-Unfortunately, there is no known effective, standard of care treatment for patients with BRAF inhibitor resistant melanoma.
-In particular, the use of the other recently approved therapy, ipilimumab, appears to be uniquely ineffective in patients who have developed disease progression on vemurafenib, (Ascierto et al 2012.
-Ackerman et al. 2014) In addition, it is very difficult to enroll these patients onto clinic trials that require BRAF inhibitor washout periods due to the accelerated progression and short survival following BRAF inhibitor discontinuations.
+Nevertheless, despite these exciting advances, the majority of patients on BRAF/MEK combined inhibitor therapy develop resistance, and the median PFS on combination therapy is only a few months longer than BRAF inhibitor monotherapy.
+Unfortunately, there is no known reliably effective, standard of care treatment for patients with BRAF inhibitor resistant melanoma.
+In addition, it is very difficult to enroll these patients onto clinic trials that require BRAF inhibitor washout periods due to the accelerated progression and short survival following BRAF inhibitor discontinuations.
 As a result, determining therapy for this hard-to-treat population of patients has become one of the most unmet clinical needs in the field.